pi-nav/pi_nav/README.md

 Source in workspace
 ```

-Once setup, just launch appropriate scenario launch files and scripts to start the robot.
+Once setup, just launch appropriate the scenario launch files and scripts to start the robot.

 # Testing Scenarios